Your ALS Guide

 • Contact Us

 Traveling with respiratory equipment is possible, though it does require advance planning.
-Make sure you leave home with everything you need, such as power converters, adapters, extension cords, masks, and tubing.
+Make sure you leave home with everything you need, such as extra batteries, power converters, adapters, extension cords, masks, and tubing.

 Can I travel by plane with my equipment?